Faced with the twin-pronged threat of ISIL and Putin, there is a palpable sense of drift in this government's actions

 Some of the backwoodsmen in his party may revel in isolation and the UKIP threat may have pushed him into absurd anti-Europeanism, but Britain needs better leadership in these turbulent times.

 John Woodcock is the Labour Coop MP for Barrow and Furness.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.